irontec/ivozprovider/microservices/click2call/README.md

 - `realm` (returned by `/challenge`) = the **domain** part of the AoR.
 - `destination`: destination number (`^[+*0-9]+$`).
 - `iden` (optional): caller-supplied id (`^[A-Za-z0-9_-]{1,32}$`); if omitted, the service generates one (16-char base62) and returns it.
-It is used as the AMI `ChannelId` (for future correlation).
+It is used as the AMI `ChannelId` and is propagated on the 2nd leg (the call generated towards the destination when leg 1 answers) to the proxy as the SIP header `X-Info-Click2Dial-iden`, for correlation.
 - `maxDuration` (ms, default 10800000), `dialTimeout` (s, default 30), `optimize` (bool, default false).

 ### Digest computation (client side)